davevs/dvxte/README.md

   * Mailcatcher   https://mailcatcher.me/
   * Supervisor    http://supervisord.org/

-Once build, the image currently has a size of roughly 2.6 GB Releases will be pushed to dockerhub; you can pull a compressesed and pre-build version at: https://hub.docker.com/r/dvsteinqx/dvxte
+Once build, the image currently has a size of roughly 2.6 GB</br>
+Releases will be pushed to dockerhub; you can pull a compressesed and pre-build version at: https://hub.docker.com/r/dvsteinqx/dvxte